oxygenxml/oxygen-git-client-addon/README.md

 # Oxygen Git Client add-on

-This add-on contributes a Git client directly in Oxygen XML Editor/Author/Developer, as a side-view, available in the Editor and DITA perspectives.
+The **Git Client** add-on installs a Git client in Oxygen XML Editor/Author/Developer.
+It contributes multiple side-views, specialized for different Git operations, the main one being named **Git Staging**.
+The *Git Staging* side-view is available by default only in the *Editor* and *DITA* UI perspectives.

 This add-on is compatible with Oxygen XML Editor/Author/Developer version 21.1 or higher.